RidzkyYuda/ridzkyyuda.github.io/_pages/about.md

 During my Ph.D. training in Dr. Michael Sieweke’s group at Technische Universität Dresden, I helped establish that alveolar macrophages—a tissue-resident macrophage population in the lung—can undergo extensive self-renewal in culture without losing core cellular identity and can be genetically manipulated using lentiviral vector.

-Currently, I am investigating how external inflammatory and age-associated factors influence HSC lineage commitment by integrating multi-omics approaches with bone marrow reconstitution assays.
+Currently, I am investigating how external inflammatory and age-associated factors influence HSC lineage commitment by integrating single-cell multi-omics approaches (scRNA-seq and scATAC-seq) with bone marrow reconstitution assays.
 Although I am primarily a wet-lab experimentalist, I also work with scRNA-seq and scATAC-seq data to interpret the molecular logic underlying stem and progenitor cell behavior.

 ------